bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 The major thing to notice is that we have to do operations in a last-in-first-out order.
-That is, first decode :math:`\bf z`, use it to generate distributional outputs for the components of :math:`\bf x`, then use those outputs to decode the compressed to recover our original message.
+That is, first decode :math:`\bf z`, use it to generate distributional outputs for the components of :math:`\bf x`, then use those outputs to decode the compressed data to recover our original message.

 This is all relatively straight forward if you took time to think about it.
-There are some other issues as well around discretizing :math:`z` if it's continuous but we'll cover that below.
+There are some other issues as well around discretizing :math:`\bf z` if it's continuous but we'll cover that below.
 The more interesting question is can we do better?
 The answer is a resounding "Yes!", and that's what this post is all about.
 By using a very clever trick you can get some "bits back" to improve